Bylaws of the Southern Region

 ARTICLE XV – AMENDMENTS

-These bylaws may be amended by submitting any proposed changes in writing to the Board of Directors no later than sixty (60) calendar days prior to the Board meeting to be held in conjunction with the Annual Regional Conference.
-Copies of the proposed changes shall be transmitted to the membership for their review and comment for a period of thirty (30) days.
-Copies of the final proposed amendment(s) will be made available at the business meeting held at the Annual Regional Conference.
+These bylaws may be amended by submitting any proposed changes in writing to the Board of Directors prior to the monthly Board meeting Copies of the proposed changes shall be transmitted to the membership for their review and comment for a period of thirty (30) days.
 The amendment(s) will be approved or rejected for submittal to the International Board of Directors by a simple majority of those present and voting.
 The proposed amendment(s) will be considered by the International Board at its earliest opportunity.
 Upon approval by the International Board of Directors, the Regional bylaws will be updated to reflect the approved changes.

 Governor Territories may be amended by the Board of Directors at any time deemed necessary or appropriate.